benjimin/pywebcorp/README.md

 In Internet Explorer - Internet Options - Connections - LAN Settings - Proxy
 server: ensure "Use proxy" is checked and the address/port are correct.
-These settings will also be used by python.
+These settings will also be inherited within python.

 Also in the conda global site-packages, locate the requests package and its initialisation module (e.g.